Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

     - Value:

       - minimum ADA
-      - 1 Merchant NFT Asset
+      - 1 Service NFT Asset

-  + *Merchant Validator UTxO:*
+  + *Service Validator UTxO:*

-    - Address: Merchant Multi-validator Address (Mint)
+    - Address: Service Multi-validator Address (Mint)
     - Datum:

-      - *`merchant_nft_tn`:* Merchant's token name encoding UTxO to be consumed when minting the NFT.
+      - *`service_nft_tn`:* Service NFT token name encoding UTxO to be consumed when minting the NFT.
       - *`subscription_fee`:* AssetClass type for the subscription fee.
       - *`subscription_fee_qty`:* Amount of the subscription fee.
       - *`penalty_fee`*: AssetClass type for the amount of funds to be deducted when subscriber cancels the subscription.
       - *`penalty_fee_qty`*: Amount of the penalty fees.

     - Value:
-      - 1 Reference NFT Asset
+      - 1 Service Reference NFT Asset
 \

   === Mint :: DeleteService
 \
   This transaction deletes an existing service by burning the associated Merchant NFT by the merchant.

 \
   #figure(
   image("./images/delete-service-image.png", width: 100%),
-  caption: [Delete Service UTxO diagram],
+  caption: [Delete Service UTxO diagram]
 )
 \